Provost and Vice President

 The University of Southern Mississippi

-Dr. Denis A. Wiesenburg has been Vice President for Research and Professor of Marine Science at The University of Southern Mississippi since June 1, 2010 where he has responsibility for $80 million of research activities.
+Dr. Denis A. Wiesenburg is the Provost and Vice President for Academic Affairs at The University of Southern Mississippi (USM).
+He served for two years as the USM Vice President for Research before transitioning to the Provost position in 2012.
 A Pascagoula, Mississippi native, he graduated from Duke University with a degree in Chemistry in 1970.
 He obtained a M.S. in Oceanography from Old Dominion University in 1975 and a Ph.D. from Texas A&M University in 1980.
 His training in Chemical Oceanography brought him back to Mississippi in 1981 where he began his scientific career as an Oceanographer with the Naval Ocean Research and Development Activity (now Naval Research Laboratory) at the John C. Stennis Space Center in Hancock County, Mississippi.
 His Navy-funded research program in the Mediterranean Sea led to the discovery of a new ocean current along the North African coast, which he and his colleagues named the Algerian Current.

 Dr. Wiesenburg spent six years (1988-2004) as a Research Scientist with the Geochemical and Environmental Research Group at Texas A&M University and was involved in analysis of samples from the Exxon Valdez Oil Spill and the IXTOC-1 well blowout on the Campeche Shelf in the Gulf of Mexico.
 Working with this group gave him and an opportunity to study the oil spills off the Olympic Peninsula of Washington, to examine seamounts (underwater mountains) in the Pacific Ocean, to dive to the bottom of the Gulf of Mexico in the submersible DSRV Alvin, to spend five days underwater in nuclear-powered research submarine NR-1, and to study chemosynthetic organisms living on seeping oil and gas 800 meters deep on the continental shelf off Louisiana.